usc-isi-i2/kgtk/docs/transform/unique.md

 | home  | count | 2     |
 | work  | count | 3     |

+Count the unique values in the `location` column, using the value `NONE` for empty values, but use the `node` format for the output file:

 ```bash
 kgtk unique -i file1.tsv --column location --empty NONE --format node